 Complete Surrender’s success conjures images of the band’s growing fan base, clenching crossed fingers and praying for a much shorter interval than the three years they patiently lingered for this album’s arrival.
 Regardless of the length of the next agonising wait, though, Slow Club have proven that once again it will be worth the pain.

-Complete Surrender was released on 14th July 2014, for further information or to order the album visit here.
+Complete Surrender was released on 14th July 2014.
+For further information or to order the album visit Slow Club’s website here.